modul/timestamper/README.md

 # timestamper
-Adding timestamps and other info to filenames.
+Adding timestamps to files or directories.